generated: 2025-10-31 07:04:57

 • The Effects of the Uniform Partition of Heirs Property Act on Residential Mobility and Agricultural Engagement Heejin Kim, Michigan State University; Craig Carpenter, Michigan State University; John Anders, Trinity University; Marcus Bernard, Kentucky State University; and Trey Malone, Purdue University

-• Feeling the Squeeze: Looking For Lemons in the Market for Used Banks Gregory Totten, Colorado State University
+• Feeling the Squeeze: Looking For Lemons in the Market for Used Banks Gregory Totten, Colorado State Demography Office

 • “Rebels, Renegades, and Revolutionaries: The New Geography of the American Brewing Industry”, Neil Reid, University of Toledo Neil Reid, University of Toledo

-• Open Space and the Development and Adoption of Onsite Renewable Energy Timothy Wojan, Oak Ridge Institute for Science and Education; Minsu Kim, Pennsylvania State University; Zheng Tian, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University
+• Open Space and the Development and Adoption of Onsite Renewable Energy Timothy Wojan, National Science Foundation; Minsu Kim, Pennsylvania State University; Zheng Tian, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University

-• Location Patterns of U.S. Microgrid Deployment Driven by Energy Sources Zheng Tian, Pennsylvania State University; Timothy Wojan, Oak Ridge Institute for Science and Education; Yan Li, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University
+• Location Patterns of U.S. Microgrid Deployment Driven by Energy Sources Zheng Tian, Pennsylvania State University; Timothy Wojan, National Science Foundation; Yan Li, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University

-• Carbon Performance and Location: The Relationship Between Open Space and Industrial Disamenities Minsu Kim, Pennsylvania State University; Zheng Tian, Pennsylvania State University; Timothy Wojan, Oak Ridge Institute for Science and Education; and Stephan Goetz, Pennsylvania State University
+• Carbon Performance and Location: The Relationship Between Open Space and Industrial Disamenities Minsu Kim, Pennsylvania State University; Zheng Tian, Pennsylvania State University; Timothy Wojan, National Science Foundation; and Stephan Goetz, Pennsylvania State University

 • The impact of energy price shocks on US local industries Minsu Kim, Pennsylvania State University; and Stephan Goetz, Pennsylvania State University